AVS1508/perpetual-crusades/draconid-wars/README.md

 - The Board generates based on player choices:
   - Starting Square: Mythic Kingdom of Friendship
   - Squares with Humanoid Terrain (MK: Lands of Fortitude, AW: Places of Power, SR: Forests of Invisibility)
-  - Squares with Draconem Terrain (FR: Fiery Pits, BB: Black Sand, NG: Poisonous Fumes)
+  - Squares with Draconem Terrain (FR: Fiery Pits, BB: Ashy Embers, NG: Poisonous Fumes)
-  - Squares of Destiny: Players face-off
+  - Squares where battles occur: Fields of Destiny
 - Gameplay:
   - Player rolls die.
   - Player moves forward one square up to the number rolled